radixdlt/wallet-compatible-derivation/README.md

 The `wallet_compatible_derivation_cli` binary uses the `wallet_compatible_derivation` library.

 The CLI tool can be run in two different "modes":
-* Run with "pager" - safe - this is the default mode.
-See below for details, but in short, when the tool is run with a pager, no history of input nor input is saved in your bash/zsh/shell history, just like `less`
-* Run without "pager" ⚠️ unsafe ⚠️ alas convenient, should not be used with important mnemonics[^1].
+* Run without "pager" ☣️ VERY UNSAFE ☣️ alas convenient, should not be used with important mnemonics[^1].
 See below for details, but in short all input and output is saved in your shell history, just like `cat`.
+* Run with "pager"  ⚠️ still unsafe ⚠️ this is the default mode.
+See below for details, but in short, when the tool is run with a pager, just like `less`, the input/output of the program is not visibly in history, but depending on your terminal secrets might still be retained!

 [^1]: By "important" we mean a mnemonic which controls accounts with (lots of) funds.

 ## pager

-The `pager` mode is the only safe mode of `wallet_compatible_derivation_cli` binary, it is an interactive tool asking for input while being run (similar to `gh auth login`), instead of passing input using arguments, therefor the input will not be part of your shell history.
+The `pager` mode is the prefered mode of `wallet_compatible_derivation_cli` binary since history is not stored in plaintext, it is an interactive tool asking for input while being run (similar to `gh auth login`), instead of passing input using arguments, therefor the input will not be part of your shell history.
 The output of the binary is shown in a pager, just like `less` and when the pager is quit, the output is not part of your shell history.
+But depending on your terminal application, the secrets might still be part of some process!
+So do not assume using the CLI tool is as safe as inputting the mnemonic into an airgapped machine, it is not!

 ```sh
 wallet_compatible_derivation_cli pager --include-private-key